Back to Colombia

 2026 Running Race and Event Calendar

-The Bogotá running year is marked by events that bring together thousands:
+The Bogotá running year is marked by events that bring together thousands, updated in February 2026:

-• Women's Race (May 2026): 10K solidarity race that fills Simón Bolívar Park with color and female energy.
-Registration: From April 2026.
+• Women's Race (September 6, 2026): 10K solidarity race to be held on September 6, 2026 at Simón Bolívar Park, with options like "Empoderada 10K".
+Registration at carreradelamujercolombia.com.
 Cause: Support for breast cancer foundations.

 Training Groups and Runner Communities